Melissa Conrad Stöppler, MD

 What is an itch?

 Itch is an irritation in the skin that elicits an urge to scratch.
-Itches are a common problem and can be localized (limited to one area of the body) or generalized (occurring all over the body or in several different areas).
-In some cases, itching may be worse at night.
-The medical term for itching is pruritus.
+Itches are a problem that everyone experiences and can be localized (limited to one area of the body) or generalized (occurring all over the body or in several different areas).
+Sometimes, itching may be worse at night.
+In medical terminology, itching is known as pruritus.

 Viewers share their comments